mchasteen/k8s-homelab/README.md

 # Plan

-I am using [K3S](https://docs.k3s.io/) since it is simple to install for someone familar with Linux and has extra hardware (junk) lying around.
+I am using [K3S](https://docs.k3s.io/) for my home lab.
+It is simple to install (for a moderate linux user) on extra hardware/junk you may have lying around.

 ### Termonology
 Node == Host (in VMware or virtualization terms) or Server.

-## Decided Deployment Architecture
+## Deployment Architecture
 Decide what the [architecture](https://docs.k3s.io/architecture) of your K3S cluster will be.

-Possible setup:
+Possible setups include:
 - Single K3S node.
 - K3s cluster with one control plane node and worker nodes (in k3s, pods will be scheduled on the contol-plane node by default)
 - Cluster with 3 or more nodes, and etcd.

+Decide also what IP space you will use.
+Set aside a chunk of your home lab network for applications you will deploy.

+Example:

+- 192.168.0.15-29 for static IPs.
+- 192.168.0.25-150 for dynamic IPs.

+I use two IP pools.
+One IP pool for dynamically allocated IPs for applications and one for statically assigned IPs.
+You really wont need many static IPs in the static pool.
+I only use them for my hmoe lab DNS services when need an IP.
+Once you install the external-dns plugin, kubernetes will dynamically add DNS records for the services you deploy.

-## Decide Node Hardware
+## Node Hardware
 You do not need the same [hardware](https://docs.k3s.io/installation/requirements#hardware) for each node, but I do recommend the same [processor architecture](https://docs.k3s.io/installation/requirements#architecture) (x86_64 vs arm64).

 Recommended hardware:

-- Whatever is lying around.
+- Whatever is lying around. :thumbsup:
-- Dell/Lenovo/HP micro form factor.
+- Dell/Lenovo/HP/other micro form factor.
 - BeeLink or similar small computer.
 - Mac Mini.
 Make sure to set an extra settign in the GRUB when booting to the Linux installer.
 [Tutorial.](https://linuxhint.com/install_linux_on_mac/)
 - If you are cazy and have rack-mounted servers in your "lab" use those.

-## Decide the Server OS
+## Node OS
-Decide the server [OS](https://docs.k3s.io/installation/requirements#operating-systems) you will use to host K3s.
+Decide the node (server) [OS](https://docs.k3s.io/installation/requirements#operating-systems) you will use to host K3s.

-I chose OpenSuSE leap as my base OS, which is in the an entierprise linux vein, since is K3s is related/product to Rancher (also produces Longhorn distributed storage), and Rancher which is "by" SuSE...Which OpenSuse Leap is the opensource upstream distro of SUSE Entierprise Linux (SLES).
+I chose OpenSuSE leap as my base OS, which is in the an entierprise linux vein, since is K3s is related to or product of Rancher (also produces Longhorn distributed storage), and Rancher which is "by" SuSE...Which OpenSuse Leap is the opensource upstream distro of SUSE Entierprise Linux (SLES).

-Also, I have been around SuSE since before Novell (back when it came on a CD you could buy) and I am comfortable with the system.
-Very stable overall *with* support for multiple Linux skill levels using YaST.
+Also, I have been around SuSE since before Novell bought them (back when it came on a CD) and I am comfortable with the system.
+It is very stable overall and supports many different Linux skill levels.
+The system can be configured using their configuration tool called YaST which has a GIU and CLI client.

 Good Linux OSes, order ranked for Linux n00bs:

 - OpenSuSE
 - CentOS Stream or Fedora Server (or Rocky Linux?)
 - Debian
 - Xubuntu or Lubuntu
-- Ubuntu Server (I dont like it as much because the configurations are harder but there is a lot of documentation/how-tos)
+- Ubuntu Server (I dont like it as much for multiple reasons but one reason is because they have some unique tools and have not followed some enterprise linux distros tools but, on a positive, there is a lot of documentation/how-tos)

-Personally now-a-days I would recommend someone new to linux (servers) something like YaST which has a GUI and CLI interface that is identical in navigation.
+Personally now-a-days I would recommend someone new to linux (servers) something like YaST.
 For someone confortable with the commandline I would recommend anything with Network Manager, systemd, and firewalld<sup>*</sup>.

 <sub>*yes...yes, Heresy!
 Heresy! to old-school Linux/Unix users.
 As someone who has used and managed as my job Redhat (and EL derivatives), SLES (and OpenSuSE), Debian (and derivatives), Ubuntu Server, FreeBSD, SANs (such as NetApp's 7-mode..FreeBSD), switches, routers, etc., etc. systems of vastly different ages, having a single consistent way of managing networking, firewall, and services is important to me.
 I dont care about your script-fu awk, sed, shell, perl, python, whatever mangled unreadable shell script or whatever you are proficent with, I just want the job done, in a consistent way, with flexibility of input and output.</sub>

 So if you are newish to Linux and want to just try a physical Kubernetes deployment on hardware outside of minikube, install OpenSuSe with a graphical interface.
 Use YaST to configure everything.
+If you download and install the full "offline" installer, you typically have a gui based installer where you can configure the network, time, storage, and users.
 Document the menu steps and as you progress you can eventually use YaSY in a non-graphical envrionment (cli) and eventually Network Manger CLI (nmcli), firewalld (firewall-cmd), and systemd (system-ctl).

 *See:*
 https://docs.k3s.io/architecture

 ## Configure DNS
-***Configure DNS for all k3s nodes you will have.***
+***Configure DNS records for all k3s nodes you will have.***

 Go ***NOW***--this point of the process--and put in forward (A) and reverse (PTR) DNS records for your nodes.
 Plan the ***FQDNs*** (such as node01.my.localdomain) and add them.
-I also add the FQDNs to the local /etc/hosts file (just in case) but remember that they are there in case you change a fqdn or IP address.
+I also add the FQDNs to the local `/etc/hosts` file (just in case) but remember that they are there in case you change a fqdn or IP address.

 If you do not have a good DNS server and search domain/zone, go create one now.
 That garbage ISR with WIFI that the ISP gave you is trash (most likely).
-I recommend to use [pihole](https://pi-hole.net) to manage your lab's (and home's) DNS as it will integrate with the external-dns plugin in kubernetes so DNS can be dynamically updated and will also do DHCP for your lab (outside of the Kubernetes cluster).
+I recommend to use [pihole](https://pi-hole.net) to manage your lab's (and home's) DNS as it will integrate with the external-dns plugin in kubernetes so DNS can be dynamically updated and it will also do DHCP for your lab (outside of the Kubernetes cluster).
 Pihole does not need to be on a Raspberry Pi, I have it on x86_64 hardware and you can also run it in your K3S cluster at some point.
 Many issues you encounter in setting up K3S will be solved by using correct DNS.

 *See:*
 https://docs.k3s.io/installation/requirements